How to motivate adults to learn?

 Appreciation

-Building community in group
+Building group bonds

 This article was produced as a result of the “Competence Improvement Program”, implemented by the Innovation Development Foundation.